diffix/reference/docs/led-issues.md

 In the above, the left query excludes the victim, while the right query includes the victim if the victim has attribute A (is included by condition A), and excludes the victim otherwise.
 These two possibilities are expressed with the columns 'R answer ex' (excludes victim) and 'R answer in' (includes victim).

 The goal of the attacker is to determine which of the right answers is the correct one.
 In this case, the static noise layer `Si` prevents the attacker from knowing because the left answer could be bigger or smaller than the right answer regardless of whether the victim is included or not.
+The larger the noise standard deviation, the less confident the attacker is.

 ### First derivative difference attack, static noise

-The problem comes with the first derivative difference, and is the reason why we introduced dynamic noise.
+The problem comes with the first derivative difference attack, and is the reason why we introduced dynamic noise.
 In the first derivative different attack, the attacker generates a histogram of left and right buckets:

 | L query     | R query | L answer      | R answer ex | R answer in  | diff   |
 |-------------|---------|---------------|-------------|--------------|--------|